 open/close all folders

-- In the Lat Am (re)dub of Revival of Evangelion, Shinji is voiced by Victor Ugarte, and due to Executive Meddling, the voice of Rei is replaced by Gaby Ugarte.
+- In the Lat Am (re)dub of Revival of Evangelion, Shinji is voiced by Víctor Ugarte, and due to Executive Meddling, the voice of Rei (Circe Luna) is replaced by one of Victor's sisters, Gaby Ugarte.
 Which becomes rather awkward during that scene where Shinji enters Rei's room just after she's finished bathing.

-- Mind you, depending how you interpret their relationship in canon , it might actually be rather thematically apt.
+- Mind you, depending how one interprets their relationship in canon, it might actually be rather thematically apt.

 - Robotech: Khyron and Azonia, played by Greg Snegoff and his mother Alexandra Kenworthy.